Glimmr-Lang/Docs/docs/firstprogram.md

 You will decide how you want to format your code, we do impose any coding standard or style on you.
 Do you.

 ## Whats next?
-Lets dive into our first core topic of the glimmr programming language, `Types`.
+Lets dive into our first core topic of the glimmr programming language, `Literals`.
 Lets gooo!